Compact Brownian surfaces II. Orientable surfaces: Variants of the Cori--Vauquelin--Schaeffer bijection

 \begin{crl} Let the sequences $(a_n)\in(\Zp)^\N$ and $(l_n)\in(\Zp)^\N$ satisfy $l_n=\sO(\sqrt{n})$ and $a_n+l_n=\Theta((l_n)^2)$.
 Let~$\Sln$ be the vertex map whenever $l_n=0$, or be uniformly distributed among slices with area~$a_n$, width~$l_n$ and tilt~$0$ otherwise.
 Then we have the convergence toward the point space

 in distribution in the space $\big(\M^{(5,2)},\dGHP^{(5,2)}\big)$. \end{crl}

-To lift any possible ambiguity, let us stress that the property ``$a_n+l_n=\Theta((l_n)^2)$'' means that the sequence $((a_n+l_n)/(l_n)^2)$, restricted to the values of~$n$ for which they are defined, is bounded away from $0$ and $\infty$.
+Let us sketch in a few lines why this is indeed a consequence of Theorem~\ref{thmslslice}.
+By the assumption that $a_n+l_n=\Theta((l_n)^2)$, the sequence $((a_n+l_n)/(l_n)^2)$, restricted to the values of~$n$ for which $l_n \ne 0$, is bounded away from~$0$ and~$\infty$.
 This compact way of writing this property covers in fact the two following situations.
-If $(l_n)$ is a bounded integer sequence, it simply means that $(a_n)$ is a bounded integer sequence.
-If $(l_n)$ is unbounded, then it means that $(a_n/(l_n)^2)$ is bounded away from $0$ and $\infty$.
-Note that, up to extracting subsequences, we are always in one of these two situations.
+If $(l_n)$ is a bounded integer sequence, it simply means that $(a_n)$ is a bounded integer sequence, in which case the statement becomes trivial.
+If $(l_n)$ is unbounded, then it means that $(a_n/(l_n)^2)$ is bounded away from~$0$ and~$\infty$.
+In this case, Theorem~\ref{thmslslice} easily implies that the diameters of $\Omega_{a_n}(\Sln)$ form a tight family of random variables.
+Since $a_n=\sO(n)$, the conclusion follows.
+Note that, up to extracting subsequences, we may always assume that we are in one of the two situations discussed above.

 We will derive Theorem~\ref{thmslslice} from the known convergence of the uniform infinite half-planar quadrangulation toward the Brownian half-plane.
 The former naturally contains a family of slices and the latter contains a continuous ``flow'' of continuum slices.
 These consist in free versions of the objects considered here so that we will need to finish with a conditioning argument.